Citizen journalism: China

 Citizen journalism has created much change and influence within Chinese media and society in which its online activity is very much controlled.
 The interconnection built from citizen journalism and mainstream journalism in China has allotted politically and socially charged information to be distributed to promote progressive changes and serves as national sentiments.
 In doing so, the mass public of China has the opportunities to move around the controlled and monitored online presence and the information it contains.

 Citizen journalists face many repercussions when unpackaging the truth and reach domestic and global audiences.
 Most if not all of these repercussions result from government officials and law enforcement from the journalists respective countries.
 Citizen journalists are needed and depended on by the mass public but are viewed as an imminent threat to their governments.
 The public has had the resources to pursue this level of journalism from their surroundings and based on real life perspectives that lack censorship and influence from a higher entity.
 The various forms citizen journalism is formed has outdated many news and media sources as result of the authentic approach citizen journalists carry out.

 During the 2019–20 Hong Kong protests, fraudulent pictures encouraging people to pose as reporters and abuse freedom of press regulations to obstruct the police were widely circulated on social media with the aim to discredit citizen journalists.

 In the context of China and the national pandemic rooted from the coronavirus, many voices were censored and limited when it came to citizen journalists.
 This occurred in the process of visually and vocally documenting the social climate of China in regards to the coronavirus.
 For instance, a Chinese citizen journalist posted videos of Wuhan, China as the outbreak had been spreading globally.
 As a result, the journalist was stopped and detained by the police and was not released for two months.
 In sharing their experience being detained after being released the tone it was expressed in was marketed.
 This citizen journalist experience is one amongst more of who were similarly detained and censored.

 Iran

 In 2023 after Mahsa Amini protests government criminalized Iranians filming police.
+In 2026 Iranian regime The Ministry of Intelligence of the Islamic Republic has issued a new directive publishing a blacklist of what it designates as “hostile".